ersilia-os/eos43at/README.md

-# eos-template
+# eos43at
-Template repository to add new models to the Ersilia Model Hub
+Explainable AI applied to hERG blockade